jamcodes/Always-be-learning/Libraries/sockets/notes.md

 ```

-`connect()` is used to connecto to an address on a port via a socket.
+`connect()` is used to connect to an address on a port via a socket.
 ```C++
 #include <sys/types.h>
 #include <sys/socket.h>